-- WAVE64 this is a new format which has been designed to cope with the file size restriction that applies to normal WAV and BWF files.
-WAV files cannot be larger than approx 4GB, so if your recording is expected to exceed this, WAVE64 would be a good choice of file format.
-(SADiE3 format also allows >4GB file formats).
-For interchange it would be wise to check that the receiving application can support WAVE64 as this is nowhere near as widely spread as WAV (the current (April 2005) Windows Media Player does not support it "out of the box"). - AIFF The standard Macintosh audio format.
+- AIFF The standard Macintosh audio format.
 A file of this format can be copied to a DOS or SADiE3 formatted disc because it has no resource fork. - AIFC Another standard Macintosh audio format.
-A file of this format can be copied to a DOS or SADiE3 formatted disc because it has no resource fork. - FilmWAV Another extension to the WAV format for Film applications. - Lightworks The Lightworks Video Editor's audio format. - IDS A proprietary format used by IDS systems.
+A file of this format can be copied to a DOS or SADiE3 formatted disc because it has no resource fork. - FilmWAV An extension to the WAV format for Film applications legacy. - Lightworks The Lightworks Video Editor's audio format legacy... - IDS A proprietary format used by IDS systems legacy..